szarnyasg/duckdb-web/docs/api/c/api.md

 ### `duckdb_bind_hugeint`
 ---
-Binds an duckdb_hugeint value to the prepared statement at the specified index.
+Binds a duckdb_hugeint value to the prepared statement at the specified index.

 #### Syntax
 ---